Self-control: Human and non-human

-When looking at people who come from advantaged backgrounds with high self-control, we see a different phenomenon happening.
-Those who come from an advantaged background tend to be high-achieving and with their achievement comes good health.
-The psychological phenomenon known as “John Henryism” posits that when goal-oriented, success-minded people strive ceaselessly in the absence of adequate support and resources, they can—like the mighty 19th-century folk legend who fell dead of an aneurysm after besting a steam-powered drill in a railroad-spike-driving competition—work themselves to death.
-Or, at least, toward it.
-In the 1980s, Sherman James, a socio-epidemiologist from North Carolina, found that black Americans in the state suffered disproportionately from heart disease and strokes.
-He too landed on "John Henryism" as the cause of this phenomenon.
+The psychological phenomenon known as "John Henryism" posits that when goal-oriented, success-minded people strive ceaselessly in the absence of adequate support and resources, they can—like the eponymous 19th-century folk hero who fell dead of an aneurysm after besting a steam-powered drill in a railroad-spike-driving competition—work themselves to death (or toward it).
+In the 1980s, socio-epidemiologist Sherman James found that black Americans in North Carolina suffered disproportionately from heart disease and strokes.
+He suggested "John Henryism" as the cause of this phenomenon.

-More recently, some in the field of developmental psychology have begun to think of self-control in a more complicated way that takes into account that sometimes impulsiveness is the more adaptive response.
-In their view, a normal individual should have the capacity to be either impulsive or controlled depending on which is the most adaptive.
-However, this is a recent shift in paradigm and there is little research conducted along these lines.

 Alternatives

-Self control: Psychologist David DeSteno says research shows that using compassion, gratitude, and healthy pride to create positive emotional motivation can be less stressful, less vulnerable to rationalization, and more likely to be succeed than the traditional strategy of using logic and willpower to suppress behavior that resonates emotionally.
+Using compassion, gratitude, and healthy pride to create positive emotional motivation can be less stressful, less vulnerable to rationalization, and more likely to succeed than the traditional strategy of using logic and willpower to suppress behavior that resonates emotionally.
+Similarly, the use of healthy habits and strategies that eliminate the need for effortful inhibition reduce reliance on willpower.

+Philosopher Immanuel Kant, at the beginning of one of his main works, "Groundwork of the Metaphysics of Morals", mentions the term "Selbstbeherrschung"—self-control—in a way such that it does not play a key role in his account of virtue.
+He argues instead that qualities such as self-control and moderation of affect and passions are mistakenly taken to be absolutely good.